-- The accountable authority for an Agency must confirm with the Auditor-General the format and timing of position papers on significant issues prior to completing Early Close Procedures. - The accountable authority for an Agency must consult with the Auditor-General on the impact of new accounting standards, including any specific disclosure requirements affecting the financial statements. - The accountable authority for an Agency must request that the Auditor-General's Annual Engagement Plan document the audit procedures to be completed and when the audit procedures are to be carried out. - The accountable authority for an Agency must provide a copy of the Auditor-General's letter concerning observations on Early Close Procedures to NSW Treasury by the date outlined in section 2.2 of this TPG.
+All accountable authorities for Agencies must communicate with the Auditor-General:

+- All significant accounting issues that can potentially impact their financial statements through the Information on Emerging Issues return.
+The format and timing of these returns and position papers on significant issues should be agreed prior to completing Early Close Procedures. - The impact of new accounting standards as appropriate, including any specific disclosure requirements affecting the financial statements. - The expected content of the Annual Engagement Plan, the audit procedures to be completed and when the audit procedures are to be carried out.

+The accountable authority for an Agency must provide a copy of the Auditor-General's letter concerning observations on Early Close Procedures to NSW Treasury by the date outlined in section 2.2 of this TPG.